 REACH and CLP only apply to legal entities established in the European Union and the other Member States of the European Economic Area, i.e. Norway, Iceland and Liechtenstein.
 Whenever this webpage refers to the EU, it should be read to cover these three countries too.

-Companies established outside of the EU are not bound by the obligations of REACH and CLP, even if they export their products to the European Union.
 The responsibility for fulfilling the requirements of REACH and CLP, such as registration or labelling, lies with the importers established in the European Union, or for REACH obligations, with the only representative of a non-EU manufacturer established in the European Union.

 As a first step, it is advisable to make yourself aware of the relevant REACH and CLP obligations.
 This includes in particular:

 - What do you export to the EU?
 The answer to this question determines the requirements that need to be met.

 - Do your exported products contain substances that require registration by the EU-importer?

 - Are your exported products affected by regulatory requirements other than registration, such as notification or authorisation?

 - What are the advantages and disadvantages of appointing an only representative to fulfil the obligations resting on importers?

 - Do your exported products require classification, labelling and packaging in accordance with the CLP Regulation?